dino-rodriguez/optibnb/feature_creation/features.md

 ![png](output_64_0.png)

-From this graph we can see small short-term fluctionations in price, seeming to indicate the presense of weekly factor, potentially the categorization of a weekday versus a weekend, causes price to fluctuate.
-Howver, to verify our findings we must bucket on its own appropriate price scale.
+From this graph we can see small, short-term fluctuations in price.
+This seems to indicate the presence of weekly factor, and potentially the categorization of a weekday versus a weekend.
+However, to verify our findings we must bucket on its own appropriate price scale.

 **High Price Bucket:**